 Most people have been telling me that 30 is the new 20, which I don’t want a bar of either.
 At 20 I was wearing revealing clothes with cleavage pushed up under my chin, so much so that I had a party trick of holding drinks and even doing shots thanks to my elevated bust.
 I was living overseas “finding myself” and so consumed doing that, that I didn’t truly appreciate the fact I was living in one of the most beautiful places in the world: The Canadian Rockies.
 Don’t get me wrong, 20 was fun but at 29 I was HANGING to turn 30.

-The main reason I have been obsessed with ageing is because I thought with age comes more wisdom, knowledge, credibility and stability.
+The main reason I was obsessed with ageing is because I thought with age comes more wisdom, knowledge, credibility and stability.
 Turns out you must work for those things – you don’t just wake up with no debt, a house, partner, possibly with pets and kids as well.
-Remember when you were 16 and you’d meet a 30-something year old and think they had their life together?
-I’m pretty much there and I can tell you we’re all just winging it a little.
+Remember when you were 16 and you’d meet a 30-something-year-old and think they had their life together?
+I’m now in my thirties and I can tell you we’re all just winging it a little.
 When I meet teenagers now and I tell them how old I am I get thrown questions like “Are you married?”, “Do you have kids?”, “Do you have a house and a really cool car?”.
 Those things aren’t really the benchmarks for life, though.